URL Specification

 URL

-An URL is a sequence of components that occur in ascending order by component-type, where component-type is taken from the ordered set:
+An URL is a sequence of components.
+The components are ordered by their type in an ascending order where the types are taken from the ordered set:

 scheme < authority < drive < path-root < dir < file < query < fragment.

-- path-root-constraint If an URL has an authority or a drive component, and it has a dir or a file component, then it also has a path-root component.
+An URL must contain at most one component of each type except for dir components, of which it may have any finite amount.
+It must uphold the path-root-constraint: If an URL has an authority or a drive component, and it also has a dir or a file component, then it must also have a path-root component.
+If present, then the value of each of the components have the following structure:

 +